By UCLA Health

 Growth Levers

-- Integrate wearable data to bridge the gap between mental and physical health
+- Integrate wearable health data to bridge mental and physical wellness

 Market Threats